MTEL-USC/GNOM/ReadMe.md

     DNd, εNd = modify(DNd1, DNd2)
     ```

-    where `modify` is a function defined in the model setup to do exactly that conversion.
+    where `modify` is a function defined in `model_setup.jl` to do exactly that conversion.

 The optimized bSi field required for opal scavenging is automatically downloaded from XXX.